actions/partner-runner-images/images/arm-ubuntu-24-image.md

 # Ubuntu 24.04 by Arm Limited

-The Ubuntu 24.04 LTS image with tools is created from the [GitHub Actions Runner Images](https://github.com/actions/runner-images) repository.
+The Ubuntu 24.04 LTS Arm image is created from the [GitHub Actions Runner Images](https://github.com/actions/runner-images) repository.

 Some changes have been made to accommodate for the Arm architecture.
 - Some tools do not support the Arm and are not available